elydre/elydre.github.io/md/olivine.md

 pseudo tcc 'go /bin/fatpath/tcc'
 ```

-Nicknames are accessible without a prefix like a function call.
+Pseudos are accessible without a prefix like a function call.

 ```
 tcc -c main.c